Gas Fire Removal Cost

 Is it expensive to remove a gas fire?

-No, it’s not necessarily an expensive job to remove an old gas fire.
-A straightforward removal and capping of the gas pipe can cost as little as £40 VAT.
+No, it’s not necessarily an expensive job to remove an old gas fire, and a straightforward removal and capping of the gas pipe can cost £180 to £250.
 However, there are other factors that can push up the price, such as extra work to make the area good, filling and plastering the hole, or sealing the chimney.

 Do I need a professional to remove a gas fire?

-Yes, it is essential to employ a Gas Safe certified professional to remove a gas fire.
+Yes, it's a legal requirement in the UK to employ a Gas Safe registered engineer to remove a gas fire.
 It is illegal to do this work yourself, and it is highly dangerous.
-Incorrect removal and capping of a gas fire can lead to the release of deadly gas, fire or explosion.
+Incorrect removal and capping of a gas fire can lead to the release of deadly gas, fire, or explosion.

 Can I take the case off my gas fire myself?

 This depends on the type of casing around your gas fire.
 If it’s decorative only and not connected to the workings of the fire, it may be safe to remove it.
-But if it’s integral to the internal working of the fire, only a gas safe engineer should remove it.
-You can check the manufacturer’s instructions and labelling on the casing to establish which type it is.
+But, if it’s integral to the internal working of the fire, only a Gas Safe registered engineer should remove it.

 What happens to the gas line after removal?

-Your engineer will cap the gas line, safely sealing the pipe off.
+Your Gas Safe registered engineer will cap the gas line, safely sealing the pipe off.
 They can also cut the pipe to shorten it so that it’s hidden below the floor.

 Can I replace a gas fire with an electric fire?